vi-k/cancelable_future/README.md

-# Attention
+## Attention

+> [!WARNING]
-**Never use this package in production.
-This code has only academic purpose.**
+> Never use this package in production.
+This code has only academic purpose.

 ## What is it?